djeada/Linux-Notes/notes/services.md

 ### Challenges

-1. Use SystemD to list all timers and determine which corresponding services are enabled on your system.
+1. Use `systemctl` to list all active and inactive timers on your system, and identify which services they are associated with.
+Explain the purpose of timers in SystemD and discuss how they can be used as a replacement for traditional cron jobs for scheduling tasks.
 2. Install and configure a DHCP server using the `isc-dhcp-server` package.
-This service should be set up to automatically provide network configuration to client devices.
+Set it up to automatically assign IP addresses to client devices on your network.
+Document the configuration process and verify the server is working by connecting a client device to the network and checking that it receives the correct IP configuration.
-3. Use the `nfs-kernel-server` package to set up an NFS server.
-Ensure it allows clients to access files over the network seamlessly.
+3. Install and configure the `nfs-kernel-server` package to set up an NFS server.
+Share a directory over the network and configure permissions to allow client devices to access files in this directory.
+Test the configuration by mounting the NFS share on a client system.
-4. Install the `openssh-server` package and configure an SSH server for secure, remote connections to your server.
+4. Use the `openssh-server` package to install and configure an SSH server for secure remote access to your machine.
+Set up basic security measures, such as disabling root login and enabling key-based authentication, and test the setup by connecting from a remote client.
-5. Utilize the `bind9` package to set up a DNS server.
-This server should effectively translate human-readable domain names into IP addresses.
+5. Install the `bind9` package to configure a DNS server capable of resolving domain names to IP addresses.
+Create a basic zone file for a sample domain, then test the configuration using tools like `nslookup` or `dig` to ensure the server is correctly translating domain names to IPs.
-6. Choose between the `postfix` or `sendmail` packages to set up a mail server, capable of handling email delivery and management.
+6. Choose between the `postfix` or `sendmail` packages and set up a basic mail server.
+Configure it to handle email delivery and management for a local domain, and verify that the server can successfully send and receive emails.
+Discuss the differences between `postfix` and `sendmail` and the scenarios in which each might be preferred.
-7. Select and configure one of these packages - `nginx`, `apache`, `caddy`, or `traefik`, to establish a web server.
-This server should be able to serve content over HTTP or HTTPS.
+7. Install and configure a web server using one of the following: `nginx`, `apache`, `caddy`, or `traefik`.
+Set up the server to serve content over HTTP and, if possible, enable HTTPS with a self-signed certificate for secure access.
+Verify the server by accessing it from a web browser on a client machine.
-8. Install and configure a database server using either `mysql` or `postgres`.
-This server should provide robust data storage and management capabilities.
+8. Install and configure a database server using either `mysql` or `postgresql`.
+Create a sample database and user, then verify connectivity to the database from a client tool such as `mysql` or `psql`.
+Discuss how each database system handles user authentication and data access.
+9. Set up and configure a caching service such as `memcached` or `redis`.
+Use it to cache data for an application or website, and explain how caching can improve performance by reducing database queries and speeding up response times.
+10. Install and configure a monitoring tool, such as `prometheus`, `nagios`, or `zabbix`, to monitor the status and health of your server.
+Set up alerts for specific metrics, like CPU or memory usage, and discuss the importance of monitoring in maintaining system reliability and performance.